 Neutering or castrating a male dog is the removal of the testicles.
 As with female spaying there are the benefits of not producing unwanted puppies and it can reduce roaming in male dogs.
 There are also health benefits such as removing the risk of testicular cancer, reduction in prostrate disorders and hernias.
 Vets advice again varies although some are neutering around the age of six months,whilst others prefer to wait till the dog has matured which would be around 12 months.
 It is worth considering the risks to the health of male dogs from neutering before making a decision on when to have it done.

 The following document details the benefits and risks to the long term health of dogs when spaying and neutering.

 Most vets normally provided an after care sheet or given your verbal instructions.

 Both bitches and dogs will need to come home and sleep in a quiet place.
 Do not be alarmed if you dog is not interested in anything but sleeping or does not want to eat.
 Sometimes they make shake or whimper.
 This is usually the anaesthetic wearing off.

-The vets sometimes issue plastic cones, this is to prevent the dogs from licking at their stitches.
-Owners are now finding using baby vests ( modelled by Henry below) or medical pet shirts much more comfortable for the dogs to use.
-See here: www.dfordog.co.uk/medical-pet-shirts.html
+The vets sometimes issue plastic cones, often referred to as Buster Collars, this is to prevent the dogs from licking at their stitches.
+Owners are now finding using baby vests ( modelled by Henry below) or medical pet vets much more comfortable for the dogs to use, you can also get inflatable collars too.

 Your vet normally sees you for a follow up appointment to ensure the dog is healing nicely.